madprops/airc/README.md

 ## Commands <a name="commands"></a>

-Commands start with a prefix and the bot's nickname must be mentioned.
+The bot listens to commands when mentioned.

-For example: `mybot, !help`.
+For example: `mybot, help`.

 ---